CedricHirschi/ngspice_cosim_inv/instructions/docs/cosimulation/design.md

 In the graph for the analog signals, add the `unfilt` and `out` signals.
 The settings can remain the default.

 In the graph for the digital signals, add the `clk`, `rst` signals as well as `set;set3,set2,set1,set0`, which allows us to look at the `set` signals as a bus.
-You plots might look like this:
+Your plots might look like this:
 ![PWM DAC Testbench Plots](assets/pwm_dac_tb_plot.svg)

 We can see that our simple PWM DAC example works as expected.